 Repeated behaviour refers to the persistent nature of the behaviour and can refer to a range of behaviours over time.
-Single incidents of unreasonable behaviour can also present a risk to health and safety and will not be tolerated.
+Single incidents of unreasonable behaviour can also present a risk to health and safety increasing the risk of a psychosocial hazard which will not be tolerated.